hairyf/overlastic/README.md

 ## Why?

-In today's increasingly complex business scenarios, we are often troubled by the repetitive work of defining Model classes.
-This means that once we encounter a Model class component, we need to repeatedly define common fields such as reject, resolve, and visible.
-When saving component state, we often need to control the Model process (`clear data` -> `open model` -> `edit data` -> `onConfirm` -> `save data`).
-This greatly increases the workload and produces a lot of redundant code when components are reused(For example, a frequently used image selector)
+Creating Model classes repetitive and time-consuming.
+When reusing a component that uses a Model class, common fields such as reject, resolve, and visible need to be defined repeatedly.
+Additionally, controlling the Model process (`clear data` -> `open model` -> `edit data` -> `onConfirm` -> `save data`) can lead to a lot of redundant code, especially for frequently used components like an image selector.

-Therefore, it is necessary to commandize Modal (using a callback approach).
-Unified Overlays unifies the redundant processes and state management, and the use of Unified Overlays to create components remains effective when declaratively used (in Vue Template or React Jsx).
+overlays simplifies Modal creation by unifying the redundant processes and state management.
+It can effectively create imperative components, and can still be used declaratively.

 ## Install